pzhang87/d3bot_mk3/README.md

 ## issues/todo:

 * can still improve mediawiki search. query sometimes works better than opensearch, and additional configuration on a wiki by wiki basis leads to more meaningful results. could just crawl the namespaces and do fuzzy matching.
+* figure out a better solution to configure allowed channels.
 * fully migrate to ES6 - transpiler, linter, etc. whatever
 * deploy d3bot to an actual hosting platform so it has uptime
 * WRITE TESTS